jdereg/json-io/README.md

                             // JsonWriter.ISO_DATE_FORMAT or
                             // JsonWriter.ISO_DATE_TIME_FORMAT
     TYPE                    // Set to boolean true to force all data types to be
                             // output, even where they could have been omitted.
+Set
+                            // to false to prevent @type to be written.
+Do not set
+                            // in order to minimize the number of @type's emitted.
     PRETTY_PRINT            // Force nicely formatted JSON output
                             // (See http://jsoneditoronline.org for example format)
     FIELD_SPECIFIERS        // Set to a Map<Class, List<String>> which is used to